Minister-President of Lower Saxony

 The state of Lower Saxony sees itself in the tradition notably of the Kingdom of Hanover, having adopted many of its symbols.
 For the predecessor office in the Kingdom of Hanover, see Privy Council of Hanover.
-The head of the Privy Council held the title Minister President.

 Title

-The German title Ministerpräsident may be translated literally as Minister-President, although the state government sometimes uses the title Prime Minister in English.
+The German title Ministerpräsident may be translated literally as minister-president, although the state government sometimes uses the title prime minister in English.
 Further, some third parties refer to the position in this fashion.

-An alternate English translation is Premier, the title given to heads of state governments in other federal systems such as Australia, Canada and South Africa.
+An alternate English translation is premier, the title given to heads of state governments in other federal systems such as Australia, Canada and South Africa.

 Origin of the office

 After the Second World War, the states of Brunswick, Oldenburg, Schaumburg-Lippe and the State of Hanover were administered as part of the zone allocated to the British military administration.
 With the passage of time, the British government began to back the advocates of a merger of the states.
-Hinrich Wilhelm Kopf, who went on to become Lower Saxony's first Minister President, was a fervent advocate of the merger towards the British military authorities.
+Hinrich Wilhelm Kopf, who went on to become Lower Saxony's first minister-president, was a fervent advocate of the merger towards the British military authorities.
 On 23 October 1946, the British administration announced that they would support a merger of the states, as proposed by Kopf.

 Consequently, the four states were merged to form the state of Lower Saxony via Ordinance No. 55 of 1 November 1946.
-Article 3 of the Ordinance created the position of Minister President:
+Article 3 of the Ordinance created the position of minister-president: